matthew-brett/cfd2020/_sources/intro/what-is-data-science.md

-The phrase "data science" has been around for a long time {cite}`press2013history` but we argue that the term in its current use is very recent.
+The phrase "data science" has been around for a long time {cite}`press2013history` but its meaning in current use is very recent.
 As it is currently used, the phrase "data science" comes from the job title "data scientist", and the job title came from the tech industry.
 D.J.
 Patil, at LinkedIn, and Jeff Hammerbacher, at Facebook, noticed that they had